Saturday 28th May 2065

-They climbed onto the coach and as Calvert went down the aisle to take his seat, Paul turned to a panic-stricken guide.
-“Try to keep it together, Dawn—we’ll get through this.
+They climbed onto the coach and as Calvin went down the aisle to take his seat, Paul turned to his guide.
+“If we can keep it together, Dawn, we’ll get through this.
 Is everybody on board?”

-“Yes, we’ve got everybody now—what can we do?”
+“Yes, we’ve got everybody now—I want to help, but what can we do?”

 “Sit down and switch the mike through for me.”
 Paul climbed into his seat and lifted the thin extendable arm of his mike so that it sat between him and the windscreen.
 He started the engine and out of habit checked his mirrors before pulling out onto the road.
 Nothing had been on the route since they’d turned up in the morning.